Beauty or Bondage

 Gallery Exhibit

-Beauty or Bondage is a collection of twelve works of art by Judy Hayes, an accomplished artist for more than four decades.
-This exhibit will intrigue and educate audiences to better understand the suffering, denigration and exploitation of of women around the world.
-The pieces in this collection are mostly mixed media on large 2 x 3 foot canvas.
+Beauty or Bondage is a collection of eleven works of art by Judy Hayes, an accomplished artist for more than four decades.
+This exhibit will intrigue and educate audiences to better understand the suffering, denigration and exploitation of women around the world.
+The pieces in this collection are mostly mixed media on large (2 x 3 foot) canvas.

 What Would Lilith Do

-This piece - made of handmade paper on canvas - shows a contemplative woman looking at a picture on the wall.
-The picture depicts the folklore character of Lileth.
+This piece - made of a combination of handmade paper and collage on canvas - shows a contemplative woman looking at a picture of Lilith on the wall.
 In feminist folklore Lilith was the first wife of Adam.
 She became an icon in modern feminist folklore for leaving Adam in the Garden of Eden because she refused to be subservient to him.
 Some accounts hold that Lilith was the woman implied in Genesis that was made from the same soil as Adam.
 Hence, she believed that they were created equal, both from the dust of the earth.
-Here the woman is wondering what Lileth would do if she was in similar circumstances.
-But we don't know - only Lileth does!
+Here the woman is wondering what Lilith would do if she was in similar circumstances.
+But we don't know - only Lilith does!

 Long Necked Woman

-This piece features a handmade mask made of paper mache; the rings made of actual metal.
-In Burma (now Myanmar) there’s a unique form of abuse in the name of beauty - another form of bondage - among the Kayan women there.
-Kayan girls typically begin wearing brass collars around the age of five or six, although some have them started even younger.
-When they hit puberty, the brass collars are replaced with the more painful rings to stretch their necks in the name of beauty.
-The weight of the rings pushes the collar bone down, and can cause the vertebrae in the spine to collapse.
-Two decades ago the Karenni people (which includes the Kayan) started a civil war with the Burmese government; since then they have lived in the northern hills of Thailand.
-The Thai government has them in guarded villages where they are subject to a different kind of oppression - on display to tourists so the Thai government can make money off of them.
+A handmade mask made of paper Mache with tooled metal rings represents the tradition of neck lengthening in Burma (now Myanmar).
+This a unique practice in the name of beauty among the Kayan people.
+Kayan girls typically begin wearing brass collars around the age of five or six.
+Now located in the northern hills of Thailand, the Thai government has the Kayan women in guarded villages where they are subject to a different kind of oppression - on display to tourists so the Thai government can profit off of them.

 1970's Awakening

 This piece is a reflection of the artist’s personal evolution as a feminist, weaving together memories, symbols, and historical references to explore the forces that shaped her awareness of gender inequality.
-Raised in the American Midwest, Hayes spent her childhood climbing trees, building forts, and embracing the outdoors with unrestrained joy.
-But upon entering Catholic school in junior high, she encountered a world where boys were prioritized both in class and in the strict hierarchy that placed women in subordinate roles beneath priests and altar boys.
+Raised in the American Midwest, Hayes was a tomboy in her childhood, embracing the outdoors with unrestrained joy.
+But upon entering Catholic school in junior high, she encountered the strict hierarchy that placed women in subordinate roles beneath priests and altar boys.
 Being treated as “less than” was in stark contrast to how she had felt in her pre-teen years.
 The central figure in the collage is modeled after Hayes’ youngest daughter.
-The figure holds a small book - an interactive element that invites viewers to turn its delicate pages.
-Inside, the book serves as a timeline of feminist thought and activism, featuring iconic works such as The Feminine Mystique and The Second Sex, along with movements such as the suffragists’ fight for womens’ right to vote and the founding of the National Organization for Women (NOW).
+The figure holds a small handmade book - mirrored in an interactive element, that invites viewers to turn pages and see a timeline of feminist thought and activism, including iconic works such as Betty Friedan's The Feminine Mystique and the founding of The National Organization for Women (NOW).
 The piece reinforces the intergenerational nature of the feminist progress, as Hayes herself has raised three feminist daughters.
-Through its layered storytelling and personal symbolism (note the “Women’s Issues” text subtly layered throughout the background), “An Awakening” captures a journey of awakening - one that moves from childhood innocence to an understanding of systemic oppression and, ultimately, empowerment.
-By blending the personal with the historical, Hayes invites the viewer to reflect on their own paths and the ongoing fight for equality.
+“An Awakening” captures a journey of awakening that moves from childhood innocence to an understanding of systemic oppression and, ultimately, empowerment.

 Chinese Foot Binding